Dromana Pier

 Temporary changes to access

-George A Bishop Reserve carpark will close for the duration of the build, with parking available at the Dromana Foreshore Reserve or along Point Nepean Road during this time.
+A site compound has been established at the George A Bishop Reserve carpark which will need to close for the duration of the build.
+Parking will be available at the Dromana Foreshore Reserve or along Point Nepean Road during this time.

 We apologise for any inconvenience and look forward to welcoming you to the new Dromana Pier in mid to late 2026.